cgjohnso/cgjohnso/README.md

 ### Business Problem

 The World Bank has set a goal in its Climate Action Plan 2021-2025 to focus resources on reducing emissions from high CO2 per capita emitting countries.
-I review the global CO2 emissions dataset to determine if this strategy will have the ended outcomes of reducing global greenhouse gases.
+I review the global CO2 emissions dataset to determine if this strategy will have the intended outcomes of reducing global greenhouse gases.

 ### Results